getgrav/grav-learn/user/pages/03.themes/02.theme-tutorial/docs.md

 	}
 	```

-5. Create a Theme configuration file called `bootstrap.yaml` in your `/user/themes/bootstrap` folder with the following content:
+5. Then, create a Theme configuration file called `bootstrap.yaml` in your `/user/themes/bootstrap` folder with the following content:

    ```
    enabled: true